Waffle/waffle/Docs/SettingUpDevelopmentEnvironment.md

 ### Missing Dependencies in Eclipse

-Many thirdparty dependencies in Waffle are downloaded using Ivy when you use `build all` or `ant` under `Source\JNA`.
-Eclipse will not automatically refresh these dependencies.
-Click on the project named `thirdparty` and hit F5.
+Many thirdparty dependencies in Waffle are downloaded using Maven when you use `mvn clean install` or under manually located at `Source\ThirdParty\`.
+Eclipse will automatically refresh these dependencies.